JohnnyTing/funny/README.md

     $ funny generate

-By default, it is connects to the database in your development environment, if you want to do that in production environment, you can execute below this command:
+By default, it is connected to the database in your development environment.
+If you want to do that in the production environment, you can execute below this command:

     $ funny generate --environment production